grafana/grafana/docs/sources/datasources/elasticsearch/configure-elasticsearch-data-source.md

 ### Logs

-You can optionally configure the two Logs parameters **Message field name** and **Level field name** to determine which fields the data source uses for log messages and log levels when visualizing logs in [Explore]({{< relref "../../explore/" >}}).
+In this section you can configure which fields the data source uses for log messages and log levels.

-For example, if you're using a default setup of Filebeat for shipping logs to Elasticsearch, set:

-- **Message field name:** `message` - Used to grab actual log messgae from the default source.
+- **Message field name:** - Grabs the actual log message from the default source.

-- **Level field name:** `fields.level` If configured determines the error level or type of loevel 9info error, warning for log level problems.
+- **Level field name:** - Name of the field that has log level/severity information.
+When a level label is specified, the value of this label is used to determine the log level and update color of each log line accordingly.
+If the log doesn’t have specified level label, we try to find out if its content matches any of the [supported expressions](/docs/grafana/latest/explore/logs-integration/#log-level).
+The log level is always determined by the first match.
+In the case where Grafana is not able to infer a log level field, it will be visualized with an unknown log level.

 ### Data links